 Functions

 Each compartment has its function.
-When each of these functions are performed well, the product can move along the stages of manufacturing to marketing and finally to consumption with ease.
-For example, the function of the agro sector in a snack company is to grow corn or potato to make snacks.
+When these functions are performed well, the product can move along the stages of manufacturing to marketing and finally to consumption with ease.
+For example, the function of the agro sector in a snack company is to grow corn or potatoes to make snacks.
 The package designers on the other hand will have to design packets for the chips.
 These are two very different functions.
-A good systems designer recognises the differences in each department and places them accordingly, at the right place in the manufacturing chain.
+A good systems designer recognises the differences in each department and places them in the right place on the manufacturing chain.

 Streamlined Process